-The terrestrial biogeochemistry measurements will be aligned temporally and spatially with those in adjacent atmospheric and aquatic systems within each site, as well as with other ecological measurements.
-Some measurements will be colocated at the plot-scale (i.e., sub-meter to meter), and others at that of the site (i.e., kilometer to tens of kilometers).
-Within tower and distributed plots, NEON will conduct sampling of biogeochemical stocks and soil processes, soil microbial communities, and vegetation (structure, biomass, species inventories, and chemistry of tissues).
-Within sites, these measurements will be colocated with nutrient deposition, meteorological data, C and water fluxes at the tower location, and sample collections of ecological taxa (insects, birds, and small mammals) and infectious diseases distributed across the sites.
-Approximately half of the NEON terrestrial observation sites are colocated with a NEON aquatic observation site in the same watershed.
-Colocation of terrestrial-aquatic interface, which is fundamental for measurements of ecological connectivity and quantifying lateral fluxes of biogeochemical cycles (Grimm et al. 2003).
+The terrestrial biogeochemistry measurements will be aligned spatially with those in adjacent atmospheric compartments, aquatic systems (certain sites), and other terrestrial ecological measurements.
+Some measurements will be collocated at the plot-scale (i.e., sub-meter to meter), and others at that of the site (i.e., kilometer to tens of kilometers).
+Within tower and distributed plots, NEON will conduct sampling of carbon and nutrient concentrations and soil processes, soil microbial communities, and vegetation (structure, biomass, species inventories, and chemistry of tissues).
+Within sites, these measurements will be collocated with nutrient deposition, meteorological data, C and water fluxes at the tower location, and sample collections of ecological taxa (beetles, mosquitos, birds, and small mammals) and infectious diseases.
+Nearly half of the NEON terrestrial observation sites are collocated with a NEON aquatic observation site in the same watershed.
+Collocation of terrestrial and aquatic observations will enable investigators to study C and nutrient linkages in terrestrial and aquatic ecosystems, which is fundamental for understanding ecological connectivity and land-water controls on biogeochemical cycles (Grimm et al. 2003).